Ojoayobami/Golden-Gift-Store-Analysis/README.md

 | **Top Customer & Product Analysis** | Identified which customers and products contributed most significantly to revenue and profit. |
 | **Regional Performance Metrics**    | Analyzed metrics by region to identify high-performing and underperforming areas. |

-### 📈 Insights Uncovered

-- Revenue and Profit showed a **strong positive correlation**, confirming that higher sales directly impacted profitability.
-- YoY performance improved by **+1%** across all major KPIs.
-- Electronics emerged as the **top-performing product category**, contributing the highest revenue.
-- The **East Region** continued to lead in overall revenue and profit, followed by West and South regions.
-- Michael Smith remained the **highest-value customer**, driving a notable portion of total revenue.
-- Statistical trends supported the business’s steady growth and validated strategic focus areas.

 These findings informed further visualization, reporting, and data-driven strategic decisions.